TomWidegren/event-platform/docs/design-v1.2.md

 5. Avoid unnecessary resource usage where practical.
 6. Keep the connector contract simple and predictable.

+### Preferred direction

+Current preferred direction:

+Option B – Connector-owned acquisition.

+Reasoning:

+The Event Platform core should remain independent of acquisition technology.

+Each connector is responsible for its complete acquisition lifecycle and may choose the technology that best matches the external platform.

+The current implementation cost of starting Playwright independently in browser-based connectors is considered acceptable in exchange for a cleaner architecture.

+This direction has not yet been promoted to an architectural decision.

 ### DQ2 – What is the connector contract?

 Should connectors receive: